3mdeb/verified-boot/verified_boot_main.md

 > The D-RTM, if supported by the platform, may start at any point after boot by initializing the state of the platform without requiring a reboot.
-In general, the D-RTM launches after an S-RTM, but the trust-chains anchored in each RTM are independent,
+In general, the D-RTM launches after an S-RTM, but the trust-chains anchored in each RTM are independent.

 ~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust